rosmord/jsesh/README.md

 4. same for the file signInfo-bundler.xml
 5. run Inno Setup on jsesh-inno.iss.
 Generate a new ID for the build before building.

+*Note : we will probably use jlink as above to generate the JRE*

 ## Note about github distribution (for personnal use mainly)